barreraalexander/promostandards/README.md

 2. after creating a user, get your access code on the route '/auth/login' by POSTing a form with 2 field: username and password.
 3. bearer token is to be returned.

+<------------------------------------------------------>

+👉 HOW TO USE JSON AUTH

+1. In the .env.sample file you will notice an environment variable called use_json_auth.

+2. Setting this to true will use json auth rather than jwt tokens.

+3. To use the routes, you will need to make sure that id and password are in the users.json.